suent/Carpenter.AzurePipelines/docs/configuration.md

 Project versioning and deployment options are dependent on the build purpose.
 The default value during a manual build is **CI**.

-### Carpenter.Solution.Path

-The absolute path to the solution.
-This value is determined during pipeline execution.

-### Carpenter.Output.Path

-The output root path.
-This value is determined during pipeline execution.

-### Carpenter.Output.Binaries.Path

-The binaries output path.
-This value is determined during pipeline execution.

-### Carpenter.Output.Tests.Path

-The tests output path.
-This value is determined during pipeline execution.

-### Carpenter.Output.TestCoverage.Path

-The test coverage reports output path.
-This value is determined during pipeline execution.

-### Carpenter.Output.NuGet.Path

-The NuGet package output path.
-This value is determined during pipeline execution.

 ## Pool Configuration